djgish485/ballistic-ai/README.md

   - Use it liberally to catch hallucinations and file truncations.
 - **Edit buttons**
   - Not satisfied with the AI response?
 Hovering over your message shows a pencil icon to edit and provide clarification.
-  - To make changes to a the code returned by AI, hover over it to show the edit icon on top.
+  - To make changes to a the code returned by AI, hover over it to show an edit button on top.
 - **Image button**
   - Send images and screenshots along with your message to help describe your issue (Claude only).
-- **Tips link**
+- **Prompting Tips**
-  - Click "Tips >" underneath the input box to see helpful prompts to help debug and problem solve.
+  - Click "Tips >" underneath the input area to see helpful prompts that for debugging and problem solving.
 - **Context Validation**:
   - Review `project-content.txt` to ensure critical files are included in the AI context.
   - For large projects, manage context size by editing context settings to only include relevant paths.
-- **Manage**: Keep chats manageable by clicking "Next Modification" or refreshing the page when you're confident a modification is finished.
+- Keep chats manageable by clicking "Next Modification" or refreshing the page when you're confident a modification is finished.

 ## A New Paradigm